pishleback/Algebraeon/guide/src/structure/structure.md

     }
 }

-// Now `mod_6` has the structure of a ring, Algebraeon implements the repeated squaring algorithm for taking very large powers modulo `n`. assert!(mod_6.equal(
+// Now `mod_6` now has the structure of a ring so Algebraeon implements the repeated squaring algorithm for taking very large powers modulo `n`. assert!(mod_6.equal(
     &mod_6.nat_pow(&2.into(), &1000000000000u64.into()),
     &4.into()